[Comment: For dates and availability of material incorporated by reference in this rule, see rule 4501-53-16 of the Administrative Code.]

 (A) All motorcycle training courses taught pursuant to section 4508.08 of the Revised Code shall be taught through an approved provider by an instructor certified to teach under this chapter.

-(B) A private agency, corporation, or organization seeking to become an approved private provider shall submit a completed application to the department, on a form approved by the director, which demonstrates compliance with this rule.
+(C) A private agency, corporation, or organization seeking to become an approved private provider shall submit a completed "Motorcycle Ohio Private Provider Application" to the department, that demonstrates compliance with this rule.

-(1) No authorized official shall submit an application that contains false or misleading information;
+(1) No authorizing official shall submit an application that contains false or misleading information;

 (1) The established place of business is owned, leased, or rented by the private provider;

 (2) A private provider maintains at least one fixed geographic location in which a training site is operated and where training is conducted, at least one office in a fixed geographic location where records are maintained, and at least one classroom where students are instructed:

 (a) The use of a mobile or modular structure as a training facility is prohibited unless the structure is installed on a permanent foundation;

 (b) Neither a private provider nor its office shall consist of a house trailer, tent, temporary stand, post office box, rooming house, or apartment;

 (c) Neither a private provider nor its office shall be located within a residence or a room in a hotel or motel;

 (d) No private provider may share any office or classroom with any other provider unless the same person owns both.